 Mr. Thomas Y. (Ty) Crowe, II, M.Div., is the Director of the Johns Hopkins Hospital Pastoral Care Department and Manager of the CPE program at Johns Hopkins Hospital.
 He was ordained a Teacher in the Shadhiliyya Sufi Order in 1998, and was a member of a diverse Sufi Community in California.
 Mr. Crowe began his career as a chaplain in Sacramento, taking his first units of CPE at Sutter Medical Center, Sacramento.
 He is a certified Association for Clinical Pastoral Education (ACPE) Supervisor.
 Prior to coming to Johns Hopkins, Mr. Crowe worked as Coordinator of Clinical Pastoral Education at Sutter Medical Center, in Sacramento, California, for four years.
 He was also the part-time chaplain for the Sutter Center for Psychiatry.

 Mr. Crowe also brings a management perspective to his supervision, having worked for three years as General Manager of a large building supply company in Florida.
-In addition to this work, he also supervised CPE students.
-He has supervised CPE students in multiple settings including Baptist Health in Jacksonville, Florida; at Vitas Hospice in Ormond Beach, Florida; and at Tallahassee Memorial in Tallahassee, Florida.
+In addition to this work, he also supervised CPE students in multiple settings, including Baptist Health in Jacksonville, Florida; at Vitas Hospice in Ormond Beach, Florida; and at Tallahassee Memorial in Tallahassee, Florida.
 Mr. Crowe has a passion for competent spiritual care, the professional development of his students, and making uncomfortable learning creative and fun.